A Unified Framework for Variable Selection in Model-Based Clustering with Missing Not at Random

-Moreover, for \texttt{Selvar} and \texttt{SelvarMNARz}, we fix \(c =2\) and compute \(\mP_k\) with the spectral distance.
+Moreover, for \texttt{Selvar} and \texttt{SelvarMNARz}, we fix $c =2$ and compute $\mP_k$ with the spectral distance.
 Further details of the synthetic-data generation scheme are provided in the supplement.
 From Figure \ref{fig_maugis_ari_wnrmse}, we observe that \texttt{SelvarMNARz} delivers the highest ARI and the lowest WNRMSE across every missing-data level in both scenarios.
 Its performance declines only modestly as missingness increases, while the impute-then-cluster baselines deteriorate sharply, especially at 30\% and 50\% missingness under MNAR, pointing to the benefit of modeling the missing-data mechanism within the clustering algorithm.
-Figure \ref{fig_maugis_prop} shows that \texttt{SelvarMNARz} consistently recovers the true cluster component and the correct set of clustering variables, regardless of the missing-data mechanism or rate.
-On Dataset 2, every method succeeds under both MAR and MNAR, whereas on Dataset 1, the performance of \texttt{Clustvarsel} and \texttt{VarSelLCM} drops as missingness increases, leading to the omission of important variables.
-The contrast reflects the data-generating designs: Dataset 2 includes pure-noise variables $\sW$ within the $\sS\sR\sU\sW$ framework, whereas Dataset 1 aligns more closely with the assumptions behind \texttt{Clustvarsel} and \texttt{VarSelLCM}.
-Finally, workflows that rely on external imputation misidentify relevant variables once missingness exceeds 20\% under either missing-data scenarios.
+To statistically validate that our model exhibits a significantly slower performance decline under high missingness, we conducted one-sided Welch's t-tests (Bonferroni-corrected) at the 50\% MNAR level.
+As shown in Table \ref{tab:welch_mnar50}, the ARI of \texttt{SelvarMNARz} is significantly greater than all baseline models ($p < 0.001$) across 20 replications.